awmckinley/config/modules/flashcard/README.md

 # Spaced Repetition Software

-Tools for creating and studying flashcards using spaced repetition learning techniques.
+Tools for creating and studying flashcards.